top of page

 The Back-to-School Puppy Training Plan

 This plan is divided into five days of focused skill-building, with weekend reinforcement.
 Each session lasts 10–15 minutes.
-Short enough to keep your puppy engaged but frequent enough to make consistent progress.
+This duration is short enough to keep your puppy engaged but frequent enough to make consistent progress.

 Monday: Obedience Refresher